herallius/Dragonfly/README.md

 ## Introduction

-Dragonfly is an intelligent P2P based image and file distribution system.
+Dragonfly is an intelligent P2P-based image and file distribution system.
 It aims to resolve issues related to low-efficiency, low-success rate and waste of network bandwidth in file transferring process.
 Especially in large-scale file distribution scenarios such as application distribution, cache distribution, log distribution, image distribution, etc.
 In Alibaba, Dragonfly is invoked 2 Billion times and the data distributed is 3.4PB every month.
 Dragonfly has become one of the most important pieces of infrastructure at Alibaba.
 The reliability is up to 99.9999% (*1).

-While container technologies makes devops life easier most of the time, it sure brings a some challenges: the efficiency of image distribution, especially when you have to replicate image distribution on several hosts.
+While container technologies make devops life easier most of the time, it sure brings some challenges: the efficiency of image distribution, especially when you have to replicate image distribution on several hosts.
 Dragonfly works extremely well with both Docker and [PouchContainer](https://github.com/alibaba/pouch) for this scenario.
 It also is compatible with any other container formats.

 It delivers up to 57 times the throughput of native docker and saves up to 99.5% the out bandwidth of registry(*2).